2002 Hart District Council election: Campaign

 The election saw 10 sitting councillors decide not to seek re-election including 3 former chairmen of the council.
 6 Conservatives were unopposed in the election in the wards of Crondall, Eversley, Long Sutton and Odiham, while several Independents stood for the council.
 The independents included Archie Gillespie, a former Liberal Democrat standing as an independent after being deselected, former councillor Stephen Gorys and an "anti roadblock campaigner" Denis Gotel.

 During the campaign a Conservative candidate in Hartley Wintney, Andrew Davies, withdrew meaning only one Conservative would be standing in the ward against Independent Susan Band and 2 Liberal Democrats.

-Election result
+Election results

 The results saw the Conservatives gain a majority on the council after winning 22 seats on the council.
 The Liberal Democrats were reduced to only 10 seats concentrated in their strongholds of Yateley and Hawley.
 Meanwhile, 3 independents were successful in being elected, 2 in Fleet and 1 in Hartley Wintney.
 Overall turnout in the election was 29.89%.